xiekunyu/raingad-im-php/README.en.md

 ### Installation

+> Due to the particularity of instant messaging, it is strictly prohibited to use the source code for Trojan horses, viruses, pornography, gambling, fraud and other industries in violation of local laws and regulations, as well as to engage in criminal activities, such as the use of this software for illegal activities, will be reported to the relevant departments and assist the relevant administrative law enforcement agencies to check!

 > The installation program needs to have some experience in PHP and server operation and maintenance, if not, please join the communication group to contact the author, the author provides paid deployment services!

 #### Preparatory work